University Transfer Resources

-Wake Tech’s College/University Transfer programs allow students to earn an associate’s degree while completing core coursework toward a bachelor’s degree at a four-year institution.
+Wake Tech’s University Transfer programs allow students to earn an associate’s degree while completing core coursework toward a bachelor’s degree at a four-year institution.
 Articulation agreements ensure a smooth transition.
-Wake Tech offers a variety of options for the transfer of credit hours – to Wake Tech from other institutions, or from Wake Tech to four-year colleges and universities.
+Wake Tech offers a variety of options for the transfer of credit hours – TO Wake Tech from other institutions, or FROM Wake Tech to four-year colleges and universities.

-Wake Tech awards the following degrees through College/University Transfer:
+Wake Tech awards the following degrees through University Transfer:

 Associate in Arts (AA) degree is designed for students who want to pursue a bachelor’s degree in one of the liberal arts disciplines – accounting, business administration, art, criminal justice, elementary education, English, history, nursing, political science, psychology, social work, sociology, and other disciplines – or training at a professional school that requires a strong liberal arts background.
 These programs typically have fewer mathematics and science requirements than the AS.